Tools - Chris Ullrich dot net

 Discord – This software and service provides text, voice and video chat for communities and does a darn fine job considering it’s basically free.
 I use it for playing D&D, for working with my podcast team and for pretty much anything else that requires communication with a group of people.
 It’s great.

-D&D Beyond – I’ve been playing a lot of Dungeons & Dragons (online, of course) and this site is invaluable and so well done it’s ridiculous.
+D&D Beyond – I’ve been playing a lot of Dungeons & Dragons (mostly online) and this site is invaluable and so well done it’s ridiculous.
 How did I ever play without it before?

 Roll20 – This VTT or “Virtual Tabletop” is also a great tool for playing D&D online, which we all have to do these days.
 It has a few bugs, but it still works pretty well and makes the sessions far more enjoyable.
 Although, I’ve pretty much stopped using it these days in favor of the one below.